dev-academy-programme/orientation---Archived/tools/git-and-github/using-github-during-phase-0.md

   </figcaption>
 </figure>

 Great.
 You've got a repo!
-Now we need to clone our repo into your working folder.
+Now we need to clone our repo into your working directory.
 You should see an "Https clone URl" to the right of your newly cloned repo (image below).
 Click that little clipboard button to copy the URL of the repository to your clipboard.

 <figure>